admaloch-dos/ada-test/README.md

 --CSS<br/>
 --Bootstrap<br/>

 <b>Takeaways:</b><br/>
-The is the biggest project I've worked on to date.
-The biggest chalenge was trying to understand the needs of people who could benefit from a tool like this.
-Ex.
-People who are visually impaired, are hard of hearing, rely on screen readers, are color blind, etc..
-Throughout the development process, my ability to understand the needs of and implement features for a diverse set of users improved greatly.
-In addition, I learned alot about web accessibility standards and can now effectively build web sites and applications with these standards in mind.
-The other challenge was building it to be as modular as possible so that it could translate to other websites.
-This process involved a painstaking testing/debugging process.
-Finally, I learned a lot about using cookies and local storage to allow users to mainain their custom settings.
+This project represents my most significant undertaking to date.
+Understanding the diverse needs of potential users, including those who are visually impaired, hard of hearing, rely on screen readers, or are color-blind, posed a unique challenge.
+Throughout the development process, my ability to comprehend and implement features for a diverse user base improved significantly.
+Additionally, I gained extensive knowledge of web accessibility standards, enabling me to construct websites and applications with inclusivity in mind.
+Another significant challenge was ensuring the project's modularity for seamless integration into other websites, requiring meticulous testing and debugging.

-<b>Current status:</b><br/>
+<b>Current Status:</b>
-The project is close to being finished.
-Once it is complete it will go through final testing for bugs/issues then implemented live on the Florida Memory website.
-In the future, it may be released as an open source plugin.
+The project is nearing completion.
+Once finished, it will undergo final testing for bugs/issues before being implemented live on the Florida Memory website.
+In the future, there are considerations for releasing it as an open-source plugin.

-<b>Note:</b><br/>
+<b>Note:</b>
-The Florida Department of State is very security focused and version control software is not allowed so you may not see a much of a detailed git history for this project.
+The Florida Department of State prioritizes security, and version control software is not allowed, limiting the visibility of detailed Git history for this project.